Pediatric Abusive Head Trauma

 Nursing Care Planning

-Nursing care planning for children with AHT and their families may be very complex and includes addressing the following issues:
+Nursing care planning for children with AHT and their families may be very complex and includes addressing the following diagnoses and issues:

 - Risk for altered parenting (defined as inability of the primary caregiver to create, maintain, or regain an environment that promotes the optimum growth and development of the child)